m8ttyB/secretmustache/source/posts/2013/01/foot-prints.rst

 I am having a quiet evening tonight shuffling through imagery and thoughts of my past and wondering what is next.
 I didn't sit down tonight with the intent to write this.
 It just felt right.
-It felt like it was time to let go and move forward.
 This post is for me.
 Finally.

     "He was a wanderer on a prehistoric earth, on an earth that wore the aspect of an unknown planet.